Pixar in a Box – free educational programming for creative kids!

-While at Pixar last month for #Cars3Event, I was thrilled to hear about an online program for kids that is completely free and created by Pixar.
+While at Pixar a few years back as part of the promotion for Cars 3, I was thrilled to hear about an online program for kids that is completely free and created by Pixar.
 Pixar in a Box gives creative kids so many resources to learn in fun and exciting ways.
 As a homeschooling mom, I was thrilled to learn more.
 Pixar’s Elyse Klaidman and Tony Derose shared about their passion for education.
 These are the highlights of our interview about Pixar in a Box.

 Elyse first shared shared about “Pixar University” which is internal education at the studio.
 She said that educators for every age level were constantly reaching out to Pixar University for help with an animation curriculum.
 While they helped whenever possible, it became overwhelming to focus on their needs at the studio as well as helping those who reached out.
 Tony began a presentation called “Math in the Movies” to share how much math is used in Pixar and Disney films.
 Parents, students, and educators were excited and wanted more!
 Eventually, Pixar in a Box was born.